 , since it is incorporated under the Commercial Law in Slovenia

-Those opening a company in Slovenia as a subsidiary must also be aware of the tax implications of this structure, as well as the accounting requirements that must be fulfilled during a financial year.
+Those opening a company in Slovenia as a subsidiary in 2021 must also be aware of the tax implications of this structure, as well as the accounting requirements that must be fulfilled during a financial year.
 Companies incorporated in Slovenia that run multiple subsidiaries in this country and outside the Slovenian territory have to comply with the Slovenian Accounting Standards.
 In this particular case, it is necessary to prepare consolidated annual reports.

 Currently, the Slovenian legislation, which follows the European Directives, distinguishes between subsidiaries registered by companies registered in the European Union (EU) and subsidiaries set up by companies registered outside the EU.
 In the first case, the subsidiary can submit the annual report of the parent company, as these documents are generally prepared in accordance with the EU accounting regulations.

 In the case of a Slovenian subsidiary

 that is set up by a foreign company registered outside the EU, the subsidiary

 can submit the parent company’s annual reports only as long as they are prepared following the regulations prescribed under the EU Directives 76/660/EEC and 83/349/EEC

 ; our team of consultants in company formation in Slovenia

 can present further information on other reporting requirements.